NMAK14029U Statistics for Bioinformatics and eScience (StatBI/E)

 MSc Programme in Bioinformatics

-The course is based on a set of concrete cases that will take the participants through the following content.
+The course will take the participants through the following content.

-- Standard discrete and continuous distributions, descriptive methods, the frequency and Bayesian interpretations, conditioning, independence, and selected probability results.
+- Standard discrete and continuous distributions, descriptive methods, Bayes’ theorem, conditioning, independence, and selected probability results.

 - Maximum likelihood and least squares estimation.

 - The statistical programming language R and R notebooks.

 The basic concepts in mathematical statistics, such as;